fix burn-in

 Method One

-Access the screen burn-in identification section on fixburnin.com.
-Maximize the identification window, and the screen will continuously display different grayscale.
+Access the screen burn-in identification section on fixburnin.com or simply click on the gray box below.
+Maximize the identification window, adjust the slider, and the screen will continuously display different gray scales.
 Observe the phone screen from different angles.
 Based on practical experience, observing the screen from a little farther away actually provides a clearer view of the burn-in.
 Since it’s a full-screen display, burn-in issues at the screen edges can also be identified effectively.

 Method Two